phoebeelimdink/HTAdemo/_application-guidelines/change-of-hotel-name.md

 ### **Submission of Application**

-1. Application for a Change of Hotel Name is to be submitted online via the [LicenceOne Portal](https://licence1.business.gov.sg){:target="_blank"}.
+1. Application for a Change of Hotel Name is to be submitted online via [GoBusiness Licensing](https://licence1.business.gov.sg){:target="_blank"}.

 2. Please submit all the following documents as attachments together with the online application.

    * **ACRA business profile** of the hotel name (if applicable)
    * **Copy of the advertisement according to the Notice template in PDF format**.
 The electronic notice ("e-notice") will typically be published on the HLB website within 3 working days from the date in which the e-notice is submitted with complete information to the Board.
 The step-by-step guide on how to upload the e-notice can be found [here](/files/resources/guides/submission-of-e-notice.pdf).

    ### **Approval Process**